kuvivek/drivingTheoryInGermany/README.md

 **Comment**:  The poor illumination can easily lead to pedestrians crossing the road in dark areas being overlooked.
 Poorly lit vehicles are also difficult to see in such areas.

 237. While driving straight ahead, you lose control of your vehicle due to aquaplaning.
-What is the proper response now?
+What is the proper response now?  --- IMP
 ✅ I keep the steering wheel as straight as possible
 ❌ I brake firmly
 ✅ I gently take my foot off the accelerator